Modeling a Pin-Cell¶

 Defining Materials¶

-class.
+Materials in OpenMC are defined as a set of nuclides with specified atom/weight fractions.
+To begin, we will create a material by making an instance of the Material class.
 In OpenMC, many objects, including materials, are identified by a "unique ID" that is simply just a positive integer.
 These IDs are used when exporting XML files that the solver reads in.
 They also appear in the output and can be used for identification.
-Since an integer ID is not very useful by itself, you can also give a material a name
+Since an integer ID is not very useful by itself, you can also give a material a name as well.

 uo2 = openmc.Material(1, "uo2")